kattecon/gh-release-test-ga/README.md

-# gh-release-maker-test
+# Test repository for kattecon/gh-release-maker

-A test repository that is used by kattecon/gh-release-maker's test workflow.
+A test repository that is used by https://github.com/kattecon/gh-release-maker's test workflow.